American Ninja Warrior's Matt Iseman | Louder With Crowder

 What about Instagram?

-I don't give up about Instagram!
+I don't give a about Instagram.

-You can sleep with them!
+You can sleep with them.

-Don't put it on Facebook!
+Don't put it on Facebook.

-But he'll make you laugh despite – and I think that's what great comics can do is I can completely disagree with what you're saying.
+And I think that's what great comics can do: I can completely disagree with what you're saying, but it's so funny, I'll laugh anyway.

-And how much truth he's found in it.
+And so he's found in it.

 If you change one thing, if he's an out-of-the-closet conservative, that tolerance level, there's none.

-There's none, because it's assumed you're immediately a racist, homophobic bigot.
+There's none because it's assumed you're immediately a racist, homophobic bigot.

-And even if you go back and you hear some of his interviews with ONA, Anthony was even talking about that, how even some comedians now who are known are just a little more gun-shy.
+And even when you go back and you hear some of his interviews with ONA, Anthony was even talking about that, how even some comedians now who are known are just a little more gun-shy.

 You can see it.